Many people worry that when they get an insurance policy that it’s the only one they’ll ever be able to have.

 Let’s take a look at some advantages and disadvantages of having more than one policy.

 Specific coverage – There are certain financial responsibilities that need to be paid following a death.
 A funeral, mortgage, or tuition are a few of these responsibilities.
 It can be tempting to take multiple policies out based on what insurance you’re looking for.

 Life changes – There are plenty of things that can come and go, changing your financial situation.
 You could get married, divorced, have more children, gain more assets, take on more financial responsibilities, or have a change of job.
 All of these factors could cause your existing life policy to not fit your lifestyle and force you to change it.

-High penalties – As many companies do not let you amend your policy, canceling a policy can often come with high penalties.
+High penalties – As many companies do not let you amend your policy (we do! 👏), canceling a policy can often come with high penalties.
 However, if your existing policy has insufficient cover, you can keep it running while you look for another policy that offers you better protection.